RIPA Policy and Guidance

 This does not mean that the authorisation should continue for the whole period so that it lapses at the end of this time.
 The applicant must apply to cancel each authorisation as soon as that officer decides that the surveillance should be discontinued.

-24.1 On cancellation, the cancellation form should detail what product has been obtained as a result of the surveillance activity.
+20.1 On cancellation, the cancellation form should detail what product has been obtained as a result of the surveillance activity.
 The forms should include the dates and times of the activity, the nature of the product obtained and its format, any associated log or reference numbers, details of where the product is to be held and the name of the officer responsible for its future management.
+Documentation of any instruction to cease surveillance should be retained and kept with the cancellation form.

-25. Reviews
+21. Reviews

-25.2 Particular attention should be paid to the possibility of obtaining confidential information.
+21.2 Particular attention should be paid to the possibility of obtaining confidential information.

-26. Renewals
+22. Renewals

-27. Records of authorisations
+23. Records of authorisations

-27.1 All authorities must maintain the following documents:
+23.1 All authorities must maintain the following documents:

-- Copy of the application and a copy of the authorisation together with any supplementary documentation and notification of the approval given by the authorised officer;
+- Copy of the application and a copy of the authorisation together with any supplementary documentation and notification of the approval given by the Authorised Officer;

-- Copy of the Order made by the magistrates’ court;
+- Copy of the Order made by the Magistrates’ Court;

 - A record of the period over which the surveillance has taken place;

-- The frequency of reviews prescribed by the authorising officer;
+- The frequency of reviews prescribed by the Authorising Officer;

 - A record of the result of each review of the authorisation;

-- A copy of any renewal of an authorisation and Order made by the magistrates’ court and supporting documentation submitted when the renewal was requested;
+- A copy of any renewal of an authorisation and Order made by the Magistrates’ Court and supporting documentation submitted when the renewal was requested;

-- The date and time when any instruction to cease surveillance was given by the authorising officer; and
+- The date and time when any instruction to cease surveillance was given by the Authorising Officer; and

-- The date and time when any other instruction was given by the authorising officer.
+- The date and time when any other instruction was given by the Authorising Officer.

-27.3 The Council must also maintain a centrally retrievable record of the following information (the Central Register):
+23.3 The Council must also maintain a centrally retrievable record of the following information (the Central Register):

 - type of authorisation